MAD9137/f2024/notes/instructor-notes.md

 A collection of notes about changes to make to the curriculum for next year.
 - Move lesson from Week 6 to Week 5 about Copying Files into Project
 - In Week 5 or 6 add a lesson on using a Tab Bar Controller
+- Week 10 is missing the lesson on adding constraints in code

 ## Classroom Notes